June 8 Church Calendar | Robesonian

 Beulah Baptist Church, 6516 Beulah Church Road, Lumberton, welcomes guest speaker Rabbi Jack Zimmerman, Jewish Voice Ministries Nov.
 12. Morning Worship Service begins at 11 a.m. with “Jewish Foundations of Our Faith.”
 The Evening Service begins at 6 p.m. with “A Message on Israel and the Middle East.”
 This will also be available on Facebook Live at Beulah Baptist Church of Lumberton NC. https://www.facebook.com/profile.php?id=100094893932682.

 Church of Jesus Christ of Latter-day Saints at 4901 Independence Dr., Lumberton.
 Sacrament Meeting begins at 10 a.m., followed by Primary for children and Sunday School meetings.
-This week’s “Come Follow Me” lesson is “I Will Make an Instrument of Thee” from Alma 17–22.
+This week’s “Come Follow Me” lesson is “Never Did Fall Away” from Alma 23-29.
 Find more at https://www.churchofjesuschrist.org/ .

 Cornerstone Community Church, at 702 Dunn Road in Lumberton, holds Sunday School at 10 a.m., Sunday worship at 11 a.m., evangelistic service every first and third Sunday at 6 p.m.; and children and youth meet every Wednesday at 7 p.m.
 Roosevelt Scott is the senior pastor.